datahaven-net/epp-python-client/README.md

         }
     }

-Via RabbitMQ service the request is delivered out to the RPC server, which is holding connection to the EPP system and able to dispatch the command to the domain name rgistrty server right away.
+Via RabbitMQ service the request is delivered to the RPC server, which is holding connection to the EPP system and able to dispatch the command to the domain name rgistry server right away.

-There JSON-formatted request is first translated into XML request according to EPP RFC specification by the Python client library.
+The JSON-formatted request is first translated into XML request according to EPP RFC specification by the Python client library.
 Python client also receives response back from the EPP system in XML format.
 More information about the EPP specification can be found in those papers:

 + https://tools.ietf.org/html/rfc5730